-For each seasonal enhancement of the tropospheric HCN, transport pathway is determined as follows.
+For each seasonal enhancement of the tropospheric HCN, the transport pathway is determined as follows.
 First, the GEOS-Chem tagged CO simulation is used to calculate the relative contribution of each biomass burning tracer (Fig. 10).
-For the tracer with a high contribution, the FIRMS global fire map is used to search for potential fire events occurring before the phase of tropospheric HCN enhancement within a one month period.
-Then, we generated an ensemble of HYSPLIT back trajectories with different travel times and arrival altitudes to judge whether these plumes are capable of travelling to the observation site.
-For example, for each intensive biomass burning event detected at a specific period, we generated ten back trajectories at different arrival altitudes ranging from 1.5 to 12 km, and modified the end time of these back-trajectories within one day of the observed enhancement.
-If the back-trajectories intersect a region where the FIRMS fire data indicates an intensive fire event and the travel duration is within a reasonable range, then this specific fire event could contribute to the observed enhancements at Hefei (32°N) in eastern China.
+For the tracer with a high contribution, the FIRMS global fire map is used to search for potential fire events occurring before the phase of tropospheric HCN enhancement within a 1-month period.
+Then, we generated an ensemble of HYS-PLIT back trajectories with different travel times and arrival altitudes to judge whether these plumes are capable of traveling to the observation site.
+For example, for each intensive biomass burning event detected at a specific period, we generated 10 back trajectories at different arrival altitudes ranging from 1.5 to 12 km and modified the end time of these back trajectories within 1 d of the observed enhancement.
+If the back trajectories intersect a region where the FIRMS fire data indicate an intensive fire event and the travel duration is within a reasonable range, then this specific fire event could contribute to the observed enhancements at Hefei (32° N) in eastern China.
 The transport pathway for this enhancement is finally determined.

-Fig. 11 demonstrates travel trajectories of the plumes occurred in AF, SEAS & OCE, EUBA, and NA that reached Hefei (32°N) through long range transport.
-Fig. 12 shows the PSCFs calculated using 13-day HYSPLIT back trajectories that are coincident with the FTIR measurement time.
-The eastern China, South Asia, Central Asia, Eastern Europe, and Northern Africa had high PSCF weight values in both the first and the second half of the year.
-The large areas of Southeastern Asian countries including Philippines, Malaysia, and Indonesia, and the Eastern North America were the additional regions with potentially high PSCF weight values in the second half of the year.
+Figure 11 demonstrates travel trajectories of the plumes that occurred in AF, SEAS & OCE, EUBA, and NA and reached Hefei (32° N) through long-range transport.
+Figure 12 shows the PSCF values calculated using 13 d HYS-PLIT back trajectories that are coincident with the FTIR measurement time.
+Eastern China, South Asia, central Asia, eastern Europe, and northern Africa had high PSCF weight values in both the first and the second half of the year.
+Large areas of Southeast Asian countries, including the Philippines, Malaysia, and Indonesia, as well as eastern North America were the additional regions with potentially high PSCF weight values in the second half of the year.
 Generally, trajectories with the same travel time in the second half of the year are longer than those in the first half year, resulting in broader areas with potentially high PSCF weight values.

-As shown in Figs.13 and 14, the seasonal biomass burning typically occurs in July - September in southern Africa and in November - February in central Africa.
-These AF emissions can be transported to eastern China along with the southwestern wind which contributed 25 - 45% of the tropospheric HCN in these periods.
-The seasonal biomass burning typically occurs in March - May and July - November in central Europe, and in June - September in Siberia.
-These EUBA emissions can be transported to eastern China along with the northwestern or northern wind which contributed 27 - 40% of the tropospheric HCN in these periods.
-The seasonal biomass burning typically occurs in March - May in India and South Asia peninsula.
-Largely driven by deep convection followed by northward transport into the mid-latitude westerlies (Liu et al., 2003), these emissions can be transported to eastern China which contributed to the tropospheric HCN peak in May.
-The seasonal biomass burning typically occurs in March - May, July - September, and November - December in the eastern part of China.
-All these emissions can be transported to the observation site at Hefei (32°N) under favorable meteorological conditions and thus contribute to all the seasonal tropospheric HCN peaks.
-The SEAS contribution (mainly China, India and South Asia peninsula) varies over 25 to 80% in March to August.
+As shown in Figs. 13 and 14, the seasonal biomass burning typically occurs between July and September in southern Africa and between November and February in central Africa.
+These AF emissions can be transported to eastern China along with the southwestern wind, which contributed 25 %-45 % of the tropospheric HCN in these periods.
+The seasonal biomass burning typically occurs between March and May and between July and November in central Europe, and between June and September in Siberia.
+These EUBA emissions can be transported to eastern China along with the northwestern or northern wind, which contributed 27 %-40 % of the tropospheric HCN in these periods.
+The seasonal biomass burning typically occurs between March and May in India and the South Asia peninsula.
+Largely driven by deep convection followed by northward transport into the midlatitude westerlies (Liu et al., 2003), these emissions can be transported to eastern China and contributed to the tropospheric HCN peak in May.
+The seasonal biomass burning typically occurs between March and May, July and September, and November and December in the eastern part of China.
+All these emissions can be transported to the observation site at Hefei (32° N) under favorable meteorological conditions and thus contribute to all the seasonal tropospheric HCN peaks.
+The SEAS contribution (mainly China, India, and the South Asia peninsula) varies from 25 % to 80 % in March to August.